Rohail1/nodejs-boilerplate/README.md

 ### Models
 Models folder contains mongoose models for your schemas.Add new model schemas and register/require them in Models/index.js so they can be loaded and exposed to entire app.

+ ### Envs

+ This folder contain env files for each environment i.e development, production and staging.
+Make sure to add this folder in .gitignore !
+In these files you can specify your db connection strings, port and API credentials or keys.
+Once decleared a variable in env file it will be accessible throught the app via `process.env` varaible.